whitesharx/httx/Assets/Httx/README.md

 ## Installation

-You can install this package using Unity Pacakage Manager, just add the following to your `Packages/manifest.json`:
+Httx distributed as standard [Unity Package](https://docs.unity3d.com/Manual/PackagesList.html) You can install this package using Unity Pacakage Manager, just add the following to your `Packages/manifest.json`:

 1. Add official NPM registry with WhiteSharx scope, or simply add `com.whitesharx` scope if you already have NPM registry added: